-For information on name resolution, see Network Address Translation.
+For information on name resolution, see "Network Address Translation" on page 213.

 DHCP Server API

 The DHCP server lets you define modules that can be linked to the DHCP Server and called at specified checkpoints during DHCP or BOOTP message processing.
 This section describes the following: